From LLMs to Actions: Latent Codes as Bridges in Hierarchical Robot Control: Method

 \subsection{Training}

 The training of \method~employs a combination of techniques to integrate the LLM and policy components.
-We leverage Low Rank Adaptation~\cite{hu2022lora} (LoRA) for fine-tuning the LLM, allowing for more efficient training.
+We leverage Low Rank Adaptation\cite{hu2022lora} (LoRA) for fine-tuning the LLM, allowing for more efficient training.
 We adopt a cold start approach to policy training, reminiscent of staged training strategies seen in prior works, by first freezing the action decoder and only fine-tuning the language model.
-This preliminary phase focuses on aligning the embeddings produced by the LLM with the feature space of the policy, to prevent the initial unstable gradient due to the mismatch between the pre-trained policy and the pre-trained LLM.
+This preliminary phase focuses on aligning the embeddings produced by the LLM with the feature space of the policy.
 We find that adding an additional CLIP loss to regularize the latent embedding $z_{\act}$ is necessary, ensuring that the embeddings from the language model remain well aligned with the lower level ground truth text description $g_{txt}$ of the objective for the pre-trained policy.
 In total, our loss function is comprised of 3 terms, and can be expressed as follows:

-$\mathcal{L}_{\text{policy}}(\pi_{\theta}, o_t, a_t, z_{\act})$ depends on the design of the pre-trained policy network and can be anything in principle.
-For the \method~LanguageTable setup, since we inherit the pre-trained policy network used in \cite{lynch2021language}, the policy loss here is the L2 loss.
-For the \method~CALVIN setup, we use the 3D diffuser Actor \cite{ke20243d} policy, where the policy loss is the diffusion denoise loss.
-In fact, \method~is compatible with any policy loss, as long as the policy takes the \act~embedding as the input. $\mathcal{L}_{\text{LM}}(f_{\phi}, x_{\text{txt}}, x_{\text{img}})$ is the same auto-regressive training objective following \cite{lai2023lisa}, with a special token \act~instead.
-When the answer is actionable, the model must predict the \act~ token as the answer, as specified by our dataset.
-We use a frozen pre-trained CLIP text model to make sure the \method~ output action embedding won't be too off from the CLIP embedding.
-Specifically we employ, $\mathcal{L}_{\text{CLIP}}(z_{\text{act}}, g_{\text{txt}}) = \cos(\text{stop\_gradient}(\text{clip}(g_{\text{txt}})), z_{\text{act}})$.
-This auxiliary loss helps regularize the predicted embedding.

-During training, we use LoRA with a rank of 16.
-All the reported results use LLaVA with Llama2 7B~\cite{touvron2023llama} as the underlying text LLM.
-Training takes about 8 hours to finish on an 8 80GB A100 GPU DGX machine.